tombye/trexit/_posts/2017-12-22-santorini.markdown

 On our last night in Greece, we read this quote by [Odysseas Elytis](https://en.wikipedia.org/wiki/Odysseas_Elytis) in a restaurant menu:

-“If you take Greece apart,
+“If you take Greece apart,<br />
-in the end you will be left with an olive tree, a vineyard and a boat... which means that in the end with these items, you can rebuild Greece...”
+in the end you will be left with<br />
+an olive tree, a vineyard and a boat...<br />
+which means that in the end with these items,<br />
+you can rebuild Greece...”

 Not that we’re planning on taking Greece apart or anything.
 It just seemed like a neat quote.